Melissa's Staff Picks

 An autobiographical novel concerning a young daughter of German immigrants growing up in the slums of Williamsburg, Brooklyn, in the early 20th century.

-Book cover for "The underground railroad"
+Book cover for "The Underground Railroad"

-Star rating for The underground railroad
+Star rating for The Underground Railroad

 Average Rating: